 This article will dive deeper into one of the six areas of focus for developing and maintaining a security operating model: the risk-based business plan.
 A risk-based plan will help answer questions such as:

 The business plan is a powerful tool to ensure alignment across the operating model.
 A business plan is composed of focus areas that support the organization’s overall vision.
 Each focus area is further broken down into time-based objectives and measurable supporting tactical initiatives.
-This tiered model enables the organization to deliberately align every budgeted dollar to an identified risk, while transparently measuring the outcomes verses objects.
+This tiered model enables the organization to deliberately align every budgeted dollar to an identified risk, while transparently measuring the outcomes versus objects.

 The objective of the business plan is to appropriately allocate security resources based on the risks to the organization.
 Some key points to consider while constructing a risk-based business plan include: